-Petroleum piping systems at marinas are unique and typically transition from underground on land to aboveground over the water on piers and docks.
+Petroleum storage systems at marinas may involve aboveground storage tanks (ASTs) or underground storage tanks (USTs), or both, and typically involve complex piping systems that are unique and typically transition from underground on land to aboveground over the water on piers and docks.
 In addition, marinas may have both over the water and on land dispensing systems.